AebrahmRamos/MLS-Course-to-JSON/README.md

 # MLS Course to JSON

 This script combines C and JavaScript to convert course information from MLS into JSON files, without relying on web automation libraries like Selenium or Puppeteer.
+Tested and working on Mac, idk sa windows.
+Just have to modify some codes for it to work.

 # Features